MrT3313/HackerNewsClone_TakeHomeChallenge2/ReadMe.md

 1. I initially started with **[jest-fetch-mock](https://www.npmjs.com/package/jest-fetch-mock)** in order to fake HTTP requests & responses.
 This worked well with individual components but when it got to the higher level `<App />` component I was struggling interpreting the error messages I was getting.

 2. After doing more research I came across this article from the esteemed Kent C. Dodds [Stop Mocking Fetch](https://kentcdodds.com/blog/stop-mocking-fetch).
 Ironically this came on the same day I heard Elon Musk mention that one of the biggest mistakes he sees smart engineers make is 'optomizing something that should not exist'.
-This naturally led me to asking, `well Mr. Dodds if mocking fetch calls should not exist ... what should I do?!` His answer: **[Mock Service Worker](https://mswjs.io/)**.
+This naturally led me to asking, `well Mr. Dodds if mock fetching should not exist ... what should I do?!` His answer: **[Mock Service Worker](https://mswjs.io/)**.

 ### Tests